Sun Conures are bright yellow/orange with green/blue wings. They have black beaks and white patches around each eye.

-Sun Conures are native to north-eastern South America, particularly northern Brazil, Venuezala and Guyana.
+Sun Conures are native to north-eastern South America, particularly northern Brazil, Venezuela and Guyana.

-Sun Conures can be found in inland tropical habitats, dry savanna woodlands and coastal forests.
-They usually live near fruiting trees and palms groves.
+Can be found in inland tropical habitats, dry savanna woodlands and coastal forests.
+They usually live near fruiting trees and palm groves.

-Sun Conures will breed throughout the year and generally lay between 3 and 5 eggs.
-The female will incubate the eggs for roughly three and a half weeks and the young will fledge after around seven weeks.
+Sun conures will breed throughout the year and generally lay between 3 - 5 eggs.
+The female will incubate the eggs for roughly 3.5 weeks and the young will fledge after around 7 weeks.